digital-asset/docs.daml.com/docs/2.7.1/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 The replicas require a shared database for the following reasons:

 1. To share the command ID deduplication state of the Ledger API command submission service.
 This prevents double submission of commands in case of failover.
 2. To obtain consistent ledger offsets without which the application cannot seamlessly failover to another replica.
-The database stores ledger offsets in a non-deterministic manner based on the insertion order of publishing events in the multi-domain event log.
+The database stores ledger offsets in a non-deterministic manner based on the insertion order of publishing events in the multi-sync-domain event log.

 Leader Election
 ~~~~~~~~~~~~~~~